KohaILS/koha-manual-zh-cn/source/systempreferences.rst

    as lost directly from the 'Holds to pull' list if they can't find the item on the shelf.

+-  The actual lost value that will be assigned to the item is defined in the :ref:`UpdateItemWhenLostFromHoldList` system preference.

 .. _canreservefromotherbranches-label:

 canreservefromotherbranches